robflop/megumin.love/README.md

 ##### Information:
 The default version of this website operates with a sqlite database called "megumin_yamero.db" located on folder on top of the webroot.
+It also assumes you run memcached on the same server, on port 11211.
 Since the php files are located in /includes/ it has to grab two folders above.
 If you want to change the location and name of your database please take note of this and change as needed.

 ##### MySQL prepared queries: